Wafphlez/NoteJava/README.md

 >No, really.
 As simlpe as that.

 ### So you can:
-* Keep notes
+* Keep notes 📝
-* Recolor them
+* Change colors 🟥🟨🟩🟦
-* Add a description to each individual note
+* Add a description to each individual note 🗒
-* Use embedded search
+* Use embedded search 🔍

 # Screenshots
 ### Screenshots will be available soon...
 ![Note Java](https://i.imgur.com/12CzYhe.png)
-### /me Under construction
+### /me Under construction 🚧 🏗

 # Used software
 * Android Studio